LawrenceLiao/Consignment/README.md

   "rangeEnd":20000
   }
 ```
-* Alternatively, you can find the postman collection file in postman folder and modify the data inside JSON body as you want
+* Alternatively, you can find the postman collection file in postman directory and modify the data inside JSON body as you want

 ## Advantages of this application
 * Hibernate builds the entity layer
 * Flyway prepares the initial data
-* Spring Data JPA builds the repository layer
+* Spring Data JPA builds the repository layer & H2 in-mem database used as Unit Test to test this layer
 * Mockito and MockMvc unit test service and controller layers
 * Defined customised exceptions for better error handling and all the exceptions can be centrally handled in one place (ControllerExceptionHandler.java)
 * Lombok automatically generates getter,setter, constructor, hashcode, log etc.
+* Docker compose has been used in local to easily set up the local environment
+* Dockerfile utilize multiple stages and put application files into docker instead of using fat jar
 * High test coverage